Exploring the Pacific

 Reaching New Zealand

 Using small islands as stepping-stones, explorers finally discovered New Zealand.
-Archaeologists believe that the first settlers came no later than 1300 AD.
+Archaeologists believe that the first settlers came no later than 1300 CE.

 The original migrants came from a region in East Polynesia which Māori later called Hawaiki.
 Bringing dogs and rats, taro and kūmara (sweet potato) to New Zealand, they found plenty of wildlife, including birds now extinct: the moa, a species of swan, and the giant Haast’s eagle.